dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

       - elasticsearch-kibana-node-js-logging
 ```

-kibana container will be running at port number `5701` of host machine.
+Kibana container will be running at port number `5701` of host machine.
 You can browse at `http://localhost:5701/`

 Here is the full `docker-compose.yml` file.